TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Comparison:
 '''''''''''

+Comparison with the compatibility version of the TYPO3 installation.

-Require a minimum compatibility version.
-This version is not necessary equal with the TYPO3 version, it is a configurable value that can be changed in the Upgrade Wizard of the Install Tool.
+Require a *minimum* compatibility version; the condition will match, if the set compatibility version is higher than or equal to x.y.z.
+The compatibility version is not necessarily equal to the TYPO3 version, which is used.
+Instead, it is a configurable value that can be changed in the Upgrade Wizard of the Install Tool.

 "compatVersion" is especially useful if you want to provide new default settings but keep the backwards compatibility for old versions